Mike Ozdowski

-Michael Thomas Ozdowski (born September 24, 1955) is a former American football defensive end who played four seasons with the Baltimore Colts of the National Football League (NFL).
-He was drafted by the Colts in the second round of the 1977 NFL Draft.
-He played college football at the University of Virginia and attended Parma Senior High School in Parma, Ohio.
+Michael Thomas Ozdowski (born September 24, 1955) is an American former professional football defensive end who played four seasons with the Baltimore Colts of the National Football League (NFL).
+He was selected by the Colts in the second round of the 1977 NFL draft after playing college football at the University of Virginia.

-Early years
+Early life

-Ozdowski played high school football for the Parma Senior High School Redmen, earning three varsity letters and All-State honors as a middle guard.
+Ozdowski played high school football at Parma Senior High School in Parma, Ohio, earning three varsity letters and All-State honors as a middle guard.
 He was a two-time Plain Dealer Player of the Week honoree and was selected to play in the north–south game.
 He graduated in 1973.
 Ozdowski was inducted into the Parma Senior High School Athletic Hall of Fame in 2007.

 College career

 Ozdowski was a four-year varsity letterman for the Virginia Cavaliers.
 He earned All-ACC, All-Academic, and Player of the Year honors during his college career.
 He was named the 1977 University of Virginia Athlete of the Year.